DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Company-Info-Docs/V2_athletes.md

 Early achievements:

-- At 13, he swept his Sub-Junior division at the Grand American, shooting a perfect 100/100 and winning three events (including the President’s Handicap) against fields of over a thousand competitors[11][12].
+- At 13, he swept his Sub-Junior division at the Grand American, shooting a perfect 100/100 and winning three events (including the President’s Handicap) against fields of over a thousand competitors.
 - This period is described as revealing a rising prodigy.

 Ian is characterized by an earnest, authentic demeanor, balancing quiet confidence with relentless practice – summarized in the source as “practice, practice, practice” until he learned how to “focus and break ’em all”[13].